SAP® Extended Warehouse Management 1909 Development Updates, Part 2 – Enhanced Integration

-Synchronous goods receipt posting
+Synchronous goods receipt posting for repetitive manufacturing

 Similar to the typical process complexity of issuing raw materials in repetitive manufacturing, the receipt of finished goods contained too many redundant process steps between releasing them from production and posting them in inventory management in the central ERP system.
 With this new release however, we have simplified this process through synchronous goods receipt posting, so that our users don’t waste their efforts on manual postings.
 This will also reduce errors that can arise from extended data communication channels, as well as reduce data bottlenecks.

 Synchronous goods receipt posting upon order confirmation as well for production orders (and process orders) is currently available with the Warehouse Management in SAP S/4HANA Cloud 2002 release, and is planned for the On-Premise version with the SAP S/4HANA 2020 release.